pbuckner/x-plane_plugins/XPython/docs/source/development/modules/instance.rst

     (With the above code, you've found, loaded and created the Instance, but you still need to :py:func:`instanceSetPosition` in order to actually see it.)

+    Note you can also release the loaded object (:py:func:`unloadObject`) immediately after successful ``createInstance()`` (if you don't need to create another instance of that object.)
+The created ``XPLMInstance`` will maintain its own reference to the object and the object will be deallocated when the instance is destroyed.

     `Official SDK <https://developer.x-plane.com/sdk/XPLMInstance/#XPLMCreateInstance>`__ :index:`XPLMCreateInstance`

 .. py:function:: destroyInstance(instance)

     Unregisters an instance (as returned from :py:func:`createInstance`.)
+You are still responsible for eventually releasing the *Object* using :py:func:`unloadObject`.

     >>> xp.destroyInstance(instance)